 While it may be attractive to pay about 30% for the hourly rate for a developer in the Asia Pacific region rather than North America, offshore consulting firms are something of a black box.

-Typically your team will be managed by a project manager on the firm’s side, and you’ll often have very little ability to forecast when developers on your project will unexpectedly leave and you’ll be assigned new developers coming in with no context.
+Typically your team will be managed by a project manager on the firm’s side, and you’ll often have very little ability to forecast when a software engineer on your software development project will unexpectedly leave.
+You’ll be assigned new developers coming in with no context.

 Given how timely startup development is, this risk is typically more than it’s worth.